myyk/godot-plugin-updater/README.md

 * You use Semantic Versioning tags like: v1.2.3.

 * Godot Plugin Updater **requires at least Godot 4.0**.

+## Future Work

+* It would be nice to have a nicer looking UI.

+* Automated testing, this wasn't easy to test with all the projects involved.

+* Allow users to pausing updates.

+* Please add suggestions as Issues and solutions as Pull Requests!

+## Special Thanks

+This project heavily borrowed code and design from [MikeSchulze/gdUnit4](https://github.com/MikeSchulze/gdUnit4).
+Thank you for you're awesome testing tool!

+There was more code taken from [nathanhoad/godot_dialogue_manager](https://github.com/nathanhoad/godot_dialogue_manager) and his video https://www.youtube.com/watch?v=oepTYOMoMmc explaining how to build that was helpful too!
+This is also a great plugin to check out for Character Dialogs!

 ## License
 This project is licensed under the terms of the [MIT license](https://github.com/myyk/godot-plugin-updater/blob/main/LICENSE).